 very much of the standard regimental patterns.
 The metal harp device above his gold corporal's chevrons along with the shoulder wings on his tunic signify his place as a bandsman

 with his battalion just as they would in a regular British battalion.
-While in action he would have served as a stretcher bearer just as his British counterparts would have.
+While in action he may well have served as a stretcher bearer just as his British counterparts would have.

 Established as the Port Elizabeth Volunteer Rifle Corps on September 19, 1856, the title Prince Alfred’s Volunteer Guard was unofficially assumed when the battalion escorted Queen